har-in-air/ESP32-WROOM32-Eagle-Breakout/README.md

 Multiple decoupling capacitors, including optional large low ESR tantalum (e.g. 330uF 6.3V).
 This will prevent brownout resets when running off power supplies with limited current capacity.

-Added two voltage regulator options :
+Two voltage regulator options :
-1. SOT-89 LDO regulator (e.g. HT7833 if running off USB, HT7333 if running off Lipoly battery), OR
+1. LDO regulator (HT7833 if running off USB, HT7333 if running off Lipoly battery), OR
-2. SMPS regulator (TPS82140) when efficiency is important and the source voltage can be up to 17V
+2. Switching regulator (TPS82140) when efficiency is important and the source voltage can be up to 17V

 LED on IO15.
 Pull-down resistor on IO2.
 Pull-up resistor on IO0.